jpirumvaa/UdaciCards/README.md

 # Running the App

-The app can be ran by cloning it, installing expo, and running expo start or yarn start
+The app can be ran by cloning it, installing expo, and running expo start or yarn start The steps are simple as running:

+1. yarn install or npm install
+2. yarn start, expo start, or npm start

 # App Functionality